 It is because of this, I felt that it is time to share my frustrations as a social media influencer.
 Every night, I lie in bed and review how much hard work and sacrifice I have invested within fashion PR’s and fashion brands in London, with the result that each and every time, it leaves a very bitter-sweet taste in my mouth.

 I have interviewed countless people, many of which were famous ones, over the previous year’s fashion weeks.
 It is from the strength of my brands that I achieve excellent exposure within the fashion labels in London with MenStyleFashion being the fourth largest on-line male magazine in the UK.

 Over the years I have found that it is the London PR’s who represent these fashion brands that treat bloggers very poorly.
-In fact, it’s what I call; modern day slavery thanks to these PR’s craving so much free press.
+In fact, it’s what I call; not understanding how social media marketing works as a fashion blogger, thanks to these PR’s craving so much free press.

 This culture has been created by both the PR and the blogger organically, over the years.
 I don’t entirely blame the PR’s from a business level because there are a multitude of wannabe bloggers out there who are willing to work for free for an exchange of a catwalk invite, give-away or a goodie bag.
 Consequentially, this has empowered the PR’s to exploit this form of free marketing whenever and whenever they can.